fbpx

 How much space do you need?
 While having a huge garden may sound like a great idea, it can also be overwhelming if you’re a new gardener.
 It’s better to start small, with a few raised beds or containers, then add to your vegetable garden plan each year.

-2. LIST WHAT YOU LOVE
+2. LIST WHAT YOU LOVEhow to lay out a vegetable garden

 Are you a culinary master, hoping to grow a rainbow of heirloom tomatoes for fabulous meals?
 Do you adore Brussels sprouts but despise collards?
 Before you purchase any plants, create a list of the vegetables you love, then allocate space in your vegetable garden layout to grow them.